Home » How to Overcome Analysis Paralysis in Software Development

 See Product Discovery Services

-The Paralysis Trap
+The Analysis Paralysis Trap

 DaedTech founder Erik Dietrich, who is a former programmer, perfectly sums up what happens inside the mind of a developer struck by analysis paralysis: “The paralysis by analysis, I think, results from the opinion that every design decision you make should be utterly unimpeachable or else you’ll be exposed as a fraud.
 You fret that a maintenance programmer will come along and say, ‘wow, that guy sure sucks,’ or that a bug will emerge in some kind of odd edge case and people will think, ‘how could he let that happen?!’”